Alzheimer’s & Dementia: Five Alternative Practices of Therapy

 Let’s be honest, we all can use a day at the masseuse.
 Yet, Alzehimer’s patients may benefit from a rub down as well.
 There is a belief that massage therapy can aid dementia and help Alzheimer’s patients manage their symptoms.

 In 1995, Snyder at al. watched the effect that a five minute hand massage had on someone with dementia.
 They discovered that the massage helped quell the patient’s mental agitation for an extended period of time!

 When we are in need of solace, it always helps to return to mother earth!
 Gardening is a great addition to therapy within the Alzheimer’s community.
 Thus, many people have added gardening to their home health care strategy!

 In 1984, Dr. Roger Ulrich “published a study linking the importance of emphasizing nature in wellness plans.”
 This study revealed that the overall feeling within healthcare establishments were improved through nature.
-So, if you live near a community garden, you might want to consider implementing gardening therapy into your dementia and Alzheimer’s homecare plan along with a home care nurse in Delray Beach, FL!
+So, if you live near a community garden, you might want to consider implementing gardening therapy into your dementia and Alzheimer’s homecare plan along with a home care nurse!